And329/plant/README.md

    ```bash
    docker compose up --build -d
    ```
-3. Run the bootstrap script once to seed demo data inside the container (re-run whenever you wipe the mounted SQLite volume):
+3. Run the bootstrap script once to create tables inside the container (re-run whenever you wipe the mounted SQLite volume):
    ```bash
    docker compose run --rm api python -m scripts.bootstrap_demo
    ```
+   Append `--seed-demo` if you want the sample user/device for smoke testing.
 The shared `plant-db` volume stores `data/plant.db`, so data persists across restarts.
 4. Visit `http://localhost:8000/web` and log in with the demo credentials printed by the bootstrap script.

 The compose file also starts the automation worker service, so watering/light rules run automatically.
 Adjust `docker-compose.yml` if you prefer an external PostgreSQL instance or managed Redis.